dentarg/auth0-blog/_posts/2018-03-07-3-iam-examples-to-support-digital-transformation.md

 ---
 layout: post
 title: "3 IAM Examples to Support Digital Transformation"
 description: "From basic website authentication to implementing an OpenID Connect server and API authentication: This article covers 3 IAM examples to support your Digital Transformation."
+longdescription: We recently hosted a webinar that covered modern identity management and what it takes to implement both Authentication and Authorization to support your Digital Transformation.
+In this article, we'll cover these implementations ranging from basic authentication to an OpenID Connect server, and API authentication.
 date: 2018-03-07 08:30
 category: Technical Guide, Identity
 author: